 Influenza is a vaccine preventable disease and influenza vaccines have been available for use in Europe since the 1960s.

-co-circulate each year.
-Individuals can develop immunity to the different subtypes of influenza viruses, but there is little cross-immunity between subtypes.
+A number of variants of the influenza viruses co-circulate each year.
+Immunity to the infecting influenza virus type develops following a natural influenza infection.
+However, there is little cross-immunity between influenza types/subtypes or lineages.
 This is why several influenza strains must be included into combination vaccines.